-The Gordon Parks Foundation’s Scholarship Program was created in 2009 in partnership with significant arts education institutions to support exceptionally talented students in disciplines that represent the depth, breadth and integrity of Gordon Parks’ work.
-The fund provides scholarships to students of the arts who may otherwise be unable to pursue further instruction in the creative arts.
-Many initiatives are with New York City arts education organizations as partners.
-Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported dozens of students at seven educational institutions to date.
+The Gordon Parks Foundation Scholarships and Prizes program was created in 2009 in partnership with significant educational institutions to support exceptionally talented students who are pursuing their vision in a range of disciplines—including the arts, African and African American studies, art history, and journalism—that represent the depth, breadth and integrity of Gordon Parks’ work.
+The fund provides scholarships to students who may otherwise be unable to pursue their educational goals.
+Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported more than 100 students at 10 educational institutions.

 Pratt Institute is considered a leading center for creativity and innovation that has a transformative impact on society and the world.
 Pratt’s Photography Department emphasizes a cross-disciplinary practice and a core curriculum that promotes student’s technical and conceptual development with the medium as well as a broad arts and liberal arts education.
 In 2017, The Gordon Parks Foundation began awarding three scholarships annually to exceptional students with financial need.